timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 #### Brews

+%% Process leading to unburdening as %%
+%% memory access & associating procedure %%
+%% Provides flashcard targets.%%

+%% Access %%
+%% Childhood & specified memories from unblending + witnessing %%
+%% Resourcing: Memory-based imaginings & perspective on past %%
+%% ---from reparenting %%

+%% Transformation via association %%
+%% Witnessing, followed by %%
+%% Mismatching intrusion using above's reparenting resourcing %%
+%% Also where EMDR's bilateral stimulation would come in %%
+%% Activate / use decisions and current belief confrontations %%
+%% from IFS reparenting, retrieving, and invitation %%

+%% Verification of symptom erasure %%
+%% IFS unloading (stage as opposed to process) %%
+%% IFS invitation and integration %%
+%% Won't dwell on integration as it recursively applies unburdening %%
+%% to secondary feelings and behaviors %%
+%% based on original intrusive memory %%
+%% and the primary associated feelings / and sensations %%
+%% Post-unburdening followup %%
+%% Leads to memory management perspectives and practice %%

+%% See sketchbook/2022-10-21/1 %%
+%% See sketchbook/2022-11-10/1 %%

 Memory reconsolidation in AIP or "unburdening" in IFS is the "healing [of parts]" spoken of by Weiss and the updating of "frozen in time" neural networks noted by Shapiro.
+Accordingly, viewing the unburdening process through the steps of the memory reconsolidation process provides one way to gain a richer understanding of unburdening.